cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 This question is solved by analyzing the provided packet capture and finding the malware in it, and then identifying the domain the malware was downloaded from.

+### Method 1
+*Export all HTTP objects from the packet capture and identify any executables*

+1. Open the packet capture in Wireshark
+2. Select **File** --> **Export Objects** --> **HTTP**
+3. Click **Save All** and choose a directory where to save the files
+4. Open a terminal window and navigate to the directory where the files were saved.
+5. Run the `file` command on all the files in the directory to determine if any of them are executables: `for i in ./*; do file $i; done | grep executable`
+6. The results will show 1 file that is an executable.
+Take the name of the file and search for it in the **HTTP Object List** in Wireshark, which will show the domain the malware was downloaded from.

+### Method 2
-The challenge guide lists the potentially malicious domains, though only 10 of them will be present in the packet capture.
-The others are listed to expand the possible search area and reduce the likelihood that a player can guess without at least looking at the pcap file.
+*The challenge guide lists the potentially malicious domains, though only 10 of them will be present in the packet capture.
+The others are listed to expand the possible search area and reduce the likelihood that a player can guess without at least looking at the pcap file.*

 There are several ways to search for the domain traffic.